 Punitive means “to punish.”
 Punitive damages are designed to punish the party at fault.
 When a loved one dies because of another party’s negligence or recklessness, the family may file a wrongful death lawsuit.
 While the loss of a beloved family member is always tragic, most wrongful death cases will not involve punitive damages.
 If the behavior of the at-fault party was particularly egregious, punitive damages may come into play.

 No amount of money can compensate you for the loss of your loved one.
 All the money in the world can’t bring them back.
-However, damages, or compensation, in a wrongful death case can help you and your family recover from the financial loss caused by your loved one’s demise.
+However compensation in a wrongful death case can help you and your family recover from the financial loss caused by your loved one’s demise.
 These damages are considered compensatory, as they are meant to compensate survivors for the loss of their family member.